2025 NASCAR Craftsman Truck Series

 Corey Heim, the Craftsman Truck Series champion and 2025 regular season champion.

 Ty Majeski, the defending champion, finished second in the standings.

 Kaden Honeycutt finished third in the standings.

 Tyler Ankrum finished fourth in the standings.

 Gio Ruggiero, the 2025 NASCAR Rookie of the Year.

 Toyota won the manufacturers' championship with 925 points and 14 wins, while the Tricon Garage No. 11 truck driven by Corey Heim won the owners' championship.

-The 2025 NASCAR Craftsman Truck Series season was the 31st season of the NASCAR Craftsman Truck Series, a stock car racing series sanctioned by NASCAR in the United States.
+The 2025 NASCAR Craftsman Truck Series season was the 31st season of the NASCAR Craftsman Truck Series, a pickup truck racing series sanctioned by NASCAR in the United States.
 The season started on February 14 with the Fresh From Florida 250 at Daytona International Speedway and ended with the NASCAR Craftsman Truck Series Championship Race on October 31 at Phoenix Raceway.

 Ty Majeski is the defending champion after winning the 2024 NASCAR Craftsman Truck Series title.
 Gio Ruggiero of Tricon Garage won NASCAR Rookie of the Year honors.
 Ruggiero's teammate, Corey Heim, won both the Regular Season Championship and the 2025 championship, capping off one of the most historic seasons in NASCAR history.

 This season also saw the debut of a new radio network, the NASCAR Racing Network, a collaboration between Motor Racing Network (who previously broadcast the entire Truck Series schedule on the radio) and Performance Racing Network, to broadcast the entire Truck Series schedule starting at Atlanta.

-This is the last year with three manufacturers, as Ram announced on June 8, 2025 that they will return to the series in 2026.
+This was the last year with three manufacturers, as Ram announced on June 8, 2025 that they will return to the series in 2026.